One-fifth rule for severance pay in Germany

 A single employee earns €40,000 in 2023 and receives a €60,000 severance.

-Without the rule, the entire €60,000 would be taxed at a much higher marginal rate, resulting in a larger tax bill.
+Without the rule, the tax office taxes the entire €60,000 at a much higher marginal rate, which results in a larger tax bill.

 Tax tipp: timing the payout can still be smarter